 You are always welcome, Gos.
 Source: GiPHY

-If you're in a group of four and three of them consistently meet up without you, then yeah, you could probably ask what's up, or see what's going on.
+If you're in a group of four, and three of them consistently meet up without you, then yeah, you could probably ask what's up, or see what's going on.
 And if you're continually purposely excluded, that is also different - might be time to shop for some new mates (we have a post on how to do that as an adult here).
 The difference is purposeful exclusion vs. the times we are in.
 Unfortunately, with COVID-19, you simply can't have everyone at everything - legally!
-You can't be at every event, or invite all the people you know on Facebook to yours, or every night would end up in a full Corey Worthington situation.
+You can't be at every event or invite all the people you know on Facebook to yours, or every night would end up in a full Corey Worthington situation.
 I have to keep telling myself that if I caught up with someone, they got my news (and there wasn't much, let's be real.
-My story about burning the toast isn't exactly up for the 2020 Pulitzer).
-They want to tell their stories to a new audience, and get new feedback.
-It's okay (as I say to myself 100 times in the foetal position rocking back and forth at night).
+My story about burning the toast isn't exactly up for the Pulitzer).
+They want to tell their stories to a new audience and get new feedback.
+It's okay (as I say to myself 100 times in the fetal position rocking back and forth at night).

 Switch off the socials

 Yes yes, it's what everyone says to do, like not having your phone near your bed for sleep, but you know, that doesn't stop me scrolling 'til 2 am then wondering how I could be so tired.

 For me, while I can get fomo of friends, I don't follow a single influencer.
 I totally don't get the craze of following hot or rich strangers who do nothing but profit on making you feel like shit, I really don't.
 If you get fomo from these people or it makes you feel down, just unfollow them.
 Who gives a shit, really?
 My feed is my mates, memes, dog videos and cool art stuff.
 Hobbies you partake in during your downtime should be uplifting, not depressing.